digpublishing/catalogues-study/content/scholarly-content/utility.md

 Users don't always expect to see scholarly essays in museum catalogues (see [What kinds of content and information are most useful to users?](/scholarly-content/utility/#users-see-variability-in-what-museum-catalogues-contain-and-don-t-always-expect-scholarly-essays) for more info), but when they are present and done well they are appreciated.
 When asked if museums should focus on providing information on single artworks or making thematic comparisons, one participant commented:

 > I feel like it's the job of a museum and, and certainly the curators to interpret the objects that are there and put them in context with other objects.
-So I would hope for more kind of - online exhibition is the wrong word per se - but that kind of approach to putting content out there.
+So I would hope for more kind of—online exhibition is the wrong word per se—but that kind of approach to putting content out there.
 So I think the permanent collection is key, but contextualizing the permanent collection is also really important and makes it relevant to the general public and other scholars.

 One focus group spent some time critiquing the ways museum scholars interpret objects for exhibitions and publications.
 This group, which consisted primarily of graduate students, said they didn't always trust the scholarship of museum catalogues and suspected that the writing contains more biases than peer-reviewed articles.
 One individual noted that the language in catalogues can sometimes sound outdated, such as when artists are praised for their "genius."
 Another commented that the museum that employs a curator can have an invisible influence on their writing.
 Despite these criticisms, one professor ended the conversation by giving these scholars and their works credit: